Nagaraj17-Java/react-material-time-picker/README.md

 - `onSurfaceVariant`: a CSS color value that represents the color of text or other elements on top of the surface variant color
 - `surface`: a CSS color value that represents the surface color of the theme
 - `onSurface`: a CSS color value that represents the color of text or other elements on top of the surface color
-- `outline`: a CSS color value that represents the outline color of the theme
+- `outline`: a CSS color value that represents borders color of the theme
 - `scrim`: a CSS color value that represents the scrim color of the theme
 - `tertiaryContainer`: a CSS color value that represents the tertiary container color of the theme
 - `onPrimary`: a CSS color value that represents the color of text or other elements on top of the primary color